thdurand4/PodiumASM/docs/source/INSTALL.rst

 Steps for HPC distributed cluster installation
 ==============================================

-CulebrONT uses any available snakemake profiles to ease cluster installation and resources management.
+PodiumASM uses any available snakemake profiles to ease cluster installation and resources management.
-Run the command `culebrONT install_cluster` to install on a HPC cluster.
+Run the command `podiumASM install_cluster` to install on a HPC cluster.
 We tried to make cluster installation as easy as possible, but it is somehow necessary to adapt a few files according to your cluster environment.